kovasb/gamma-driver/README.md

 # gamma-driver

-Gamma-Driver is a framework for driving the WebGL API: installing shaders, setting up buffers, issuing draw commands, etc. It ships with a driver that greatly simpifies the majority of common use cases, and also allows for increased composition of and reasoning about resources.
+Gamma-Driver is a library for driving the WebGL API: installing shaders, setting up buffers, issuing draw commands, etc. It ships with a driver that greatly simpifies the majority of common use cases, and also allows for increased composition of and reasoning about resources.
 Because customized needs inevitably arise, it also offers a set of pragmatic mechanisms for creating customized drivers that embody additional semantics or optimizations.

 Gamma-Driver is suitable both for beginners looking to get up and running quickly, and by experts needing to implement specialized needs and optimizations.